-Duties will be eliminated quickly.
-Most of them will be removed as soon as the agreement enters into force.
-Seven years later, there will be no more customs duties between EU and Canada for any industrial products.
+- CETA will eliminate duties quickly.
+It will scrap most of them as soon as the agreement enters into force.
+Seven years later, there will be no more customs duties between the EU and Canada on any industrial products.

-For a handful of sensitive products such as beef, pork, sweetcorn on the EU side and dairy in Canada, the preferential access is limited to quotas.
-Poultry and eggs will not be liberalised on either side.
-The EU entry-price system is maintained.
+- For a handful of sensitive products such as beef, pork, sweetcorn on the EU side and dairy from Canada, CETA will limit preferential access to quotas.
+CETA will not open up poultry or eggs on either side; it will maintain the EU entry-price system.

-Thanks to tariff elimination the EU processing industry will have better access to Canadian fish.
-Sustainable fisheries will be developed in parallel, in particular with regard to monitoring, control and surveillance measures, and the fight against illegal, unreported and unregulated fishing.
+- Thanks to tariff eliminationthe EU processing industry will have better access to Canadian fish.
+The EU and Canada will develop sustainable fisheries in parallel, through monitoring, control and surveillance measures, and fighting illegal, unreported and unregulated fishing.

 Letting EU businesses bid for Canadian public contracts

 With CETA, EU companies will be able to bid for public contracts in Canada at all levels of government.
-This includes the provincial authorities, responsible for a large public spending.
+For the first time this will include the provincial authorities, responsible for a large share of Canada's public spending.

-Canada will also create a single electronic procurement website that combines information on all tenders to ensure that the EU companies can effectively take advantage of these new opportunities.
+- Canada will also create a single electronic procurement website that combines information on all tenders to ensure that the EU companies can take advantage of these new opportunities.